Female education: Economic

 Family economic status is an important factor in determining whether a parent is capable of withstanding the direct and indirect costs of a child's education.
 Direct costs include tuition, school uniform fees, transportation fees and other material fees like textbooks.
 In Kenya, 47% of the rural population and 27% of the urban population live below the poverty line, yet they have to bear nearly 60% of the cost of primary education.
 This forces them to selectively educate their children.
 For poor families, girls are the most direct victims when education costs are unaffordable.
-In a survey in the mid-1990s, 58% of respondents let their daughters to drop out, while only 27% of respondents chose sons.
+In a survey in the mid-1990s, 58% of respondents let their daughters drop out, while only 27% of respondents chose sons.

 Compared with boys, the opportunity cost of girls to go to school is higher, because they bear multiple roles such as family workers and mothers' assistants, and they have to bear more labor than men.
 For example, in a province of Zambia, girls spend four times as much time on direct productive labor as boys.
-Therefore, girls' late schooling, absenteeism and dropouts are closely related to labor.
+Therefore, girls' late schooling, absenteeism, and dropouts are closely related to labor.

 School-related

 The location of the school has a direct impact on the type of education that women receive, the quality of education, and the time of education.
 Many parents are unwilling to let young children go to school far away from home, and the distance between the school and the home is very common in rural Africa.
-Insufficient infrastructure such as school teaching, health, and dormitory can also prevent women from entering school.
-At the same time, the curriculum and related teachers, syllabus, textbooks and teaching methods lack gender awareness, or exist gender bias, which has far more adverse effects for girls than boys.
-In many African countries, it is still to strengthen the society's perception of women's family life, and to hide the prejudice that women's intelligence is not as good as men's.
+Insufficient infrastructure, such as school teaching, health, and dormitory, can also prevent women from entering school.
+At the same time, the curriculum and related teachers, syllabus, textbooks, and teaching methods lack gender awareness or exhibit gender bias, which has far more adverse effects for girls than boys.
+In many African countries, it is still necessary to strengthen the society's perception of women's family life, and to hide the prejudice that women's intelligence is not as good as men's.
 In such a learning environment, women's learning attitudes are often negative, and they cannot fully exert their abilities.
-In the secondary and higher education stages, women are usually assigned to learn courses that are more feminine, such as home economics, craft classes or biology (biological is considered to be related to women's traditional occupations, such as nursing).
+In the secondary and higher education stages, women are usually assigned to learn courses that are more feminine, such as home economics, craft classes, or biology (biological is considered to be related to women's traditional occupations, such as nursing).

 In addition, various forms of sexual violence and sexual harassment in schools, or concerns about sexual violence and sexual harassment, are silent barriers to girls' enrollment.
 These behaviors not only affect the school's academic performance, but also cause pregnancy, early marriage and so on.
 At the same time, in many countries, teenage pregnancy almost interrupted girls' school education.